 Loading building data…

 149-07 Hook Creek Boulevard is a two-family home built in 1973 in Queens with 2 residential units.
-It has a Grade D health score, reflecting significant maintenance and compliance concerns, driven by 2 open Class C hazardous violations and outstanding tax liens.
-Our analysis reviewed 401 records across 25 public data sources, benchmarked against similar small postwar residential buildings in NYC.
+It has a Grade D health score, reflecting significant maintenance and compliance concerns, driven by 2 open Class C hazardous violations and a recurring pattern of habitability complaints (heat, electric, elevator, mold, lead, boiler, or unsanitary conditions).
+Our analysis reviewed 402 records across 25 public data sources, benchmarked against similar small postwar residential buildings in NYC.

 ELECTRIC — NO LIGHTING [EMERGENCY] (Apt 1FLOOR)